How to lower your cholesterol

 Medicines

-Statins are extremely effective at lowering cholesterol and the health scares about them have been categorically debunked.
-It's hardly surprising that there has been a lot of media interest in statins - they're the second most commonly prescribed medicine in England and people are always interested in stories that relate to them personally.
+Statins are effective at lowering cholesterol, and the health scares about them have been categorically debunked.
+It's hardly surprising that there has been a lot of media interest in statins.
+According to the British Heart Foundation (BHF), they're one of the most commonly prescribed medicine in England, and people are always interested in stories that relate to them personally.

-In fact, a very well-designed study has proved that if people didn't know if they were taking a statin or a placebo (dummy) tablet, the two groups had equal numbers of side effects.
+A well-designed study has proved that if people didn't know if they were taking a statin or a dummy (placebo) tablet, the two groups had equal numbers of side effects.
 Once these same patients knew if they were taking the 'real thing', the number of side effects in patients who were taking statins jumped.

 Quitting smoking